-But this week brought some devastating news for the anti-virus giant when the Trump administration announced that they were banning US government agencies from using the products.
+But this week brought some devastating news for the anti-virus giant when the Trump administration announced that they were banning USfrom using the products.

 So what has sparked all this off?

-The Department of Homeland Security was concerned that Kaspersky products were vulnerable to interference from the Kremlin, and “ties between certain Kaspersky officials and Russian intelligence and other government agencies, and requirements under Russian law that allow Russian intelligence agencies to request or compel assistance from Kaspersky and to intercept communications transiting Russian networks.”
+The Department of Homeland Security was concerned that Kaspersky products were vulnerable to interference from the Kremlin, and “ties between certain Kaspersky officials and Russian intelligence and other, and requirements under Russian law that allow Russian intelligence agencies to request or compel assistance from Kaspersky and to intercept communications transiting Russian networks.”

 Kaspersky Chief Executive, Eugene Kaspersky insists there is simply nothing in the story, stating: